Brewers: Outsiders shouldn't tap 'Vermont' for beer names

 MONTPELIER, Vt.
 (AP) - Vermont brewers have a message for the rest of the industry: Don't go describing a brew as a Vermont beer if it's not from the Green Mountains.

-Vermont is home to numerous respected craft breweries, including Magic Hat and Harpoon.
+Vermont is home to numerous respected craft breweries, including The Alchemist, Hill Farmstead and Magic Hat.

 It also has a law designed to ensure that food-makers don't misuse the state's name as a marketing term.
 But that law doesn't cover beer.